Left Ventricular Assist Device (LVAD)

 Why Choose Hackensack Meridian Health for Your Care

-Hackensack University Medical Center is ranked by U.S. News & World Report among the top 50 Best Hospitals in the nation - and the best in New Jersey - for Cardiology & Heart Surgery.
+Hackensack University Medical Center is ranked by U.S. News & World Report among the top hospitals in the nation - and the best in New Jersey - for Cardiology, Heart & Vascular Surgery.

 Leaders in Care